Clan Ostoja (Moscics): The origin of the clan

-The origin of the clan and the time when the Ostoja coat of arms was created obscure the darkness of history.
+The origin of the clan and the time when the Ostoja coat of arms was created obscure in the darkness of history.
 Nevertheless, there are some indications that the ancestors of this family (at least some of them) may have come from Eastern Europe.
-The primary evidence here is the fact that the coat of arms of the Ostoja coat of arms, in its linear structure and style, bears the traces of old proprietary and clan marks of the Great Steppe nomadic peoples (Scythian, Sarmatian, Finno-Ugric, etc.).
-Prof. Tadeusz Sulimirski, author of the book "Sarmatians", in which he wrote: [...]
+The primary evidence here is the fact that the Ostoja coat of arms, in its linear structure and style, bears the traces of old proprietary and clan marks of the Great Steppe nomadic peoples (Scythian, Sarmatian, Finno-Ugric, etc.).
+Prof. Tadeusz Sulimirski wrote in his book "Sarmatians": [...]
 There are many contradictory views on the origin of Polish coats of arms, none of which is convincing. [...]
 However, no attention was paid to the striking resemblance of Polish coats of arms to Sarmatian tamgas and the almost identical form. [...]
 The coats of arms of the Rurkowicz Ruthenians and most of the Polish coats of arms come from them.
 The confirmation of what Silimirski claimed is the similarity of the Ostoja coat of arms, engraved on the portal of the church of St. Nicholas in Wysocice to the coat of arms of the Iziasławicz family (Rurykowicz), the Połock princes from the 12th century.
 Jan Długosz (1415–1480), a Polish historian and chronicler, decided that the Ostoja family and its coat of arms are native Polish, including information about them among the 71 oldest Polish families and noble coats of arms.
 In the work Insignia seu clenodia Regis et Regni Poloniae, he wrote his observation as to the characterological features of the clan: "Ostoja [...]
 Genus Polonicum loquax et arrogans," which can be translated as: Ostoja [...]
 Polish family eloquent and audacious or as Bartosz Paprocki explained these words that the ancestors of the Ostoje clan were sometimes talkative and daring.